-Additional information related to our collaboration agreements is set forth in Item 7 of this Annual Report, and Note 3, Collaboration Agreements, License Agreement and Revenues, to our consolidated financial statements under Item 8 of this Annual Report.
-Information about collaboration partners that accounted for more than 10% of our total revenue or accounts receivable for the last three fiscal years is set forth in Note 17, Segment and Geographic Information, to our consolidated financial statements under Item 8 of this Annual Report.
+Additional information related to our collaboration agreements is set forth in Item 7 of this Annual Report, and Note 4, Collaboration Agreements, License Agreement and Revenues, to our consolidated financial statements under Item 8 of this Annual Report.
+Information about collaboration partners that accounted for more than 10% of our total revenue for the last two fiscal years is set forth in Note 16, Segment and Geographic Information, to our consolidated financial statements under Item 8 of this Annual Report.